Teen brothers suffer life-threatening injuries in crash on icy Cape Cod road

 Bourne firefighters used a mechanical device to free the students from the wreckage.

-The start of school was not delayed in the town because the superintendant’s policy is to not discipline students who are late on stormy days.
+The start of school was not delayed in the town because the superintendent’s policy is to not discipline students who are late on stormy days.

+MassDOT says crews were treating roads in the area but driving conditions were still slick.

 The cause of the crash remains under investigation.